ashsidhu/www-rickypedia-life/src/pages/about/index.md

 ---
 templateKey: about-page
-title: Who is behind rickypedia.life?
+title: What is Rickypedia Motorcycle Adventures?
 ---
 ![Ricky with motorcycle](/img/instagram-6part.jpg)